Thursday, May 7, 2015

 Bianca: I’m a storyteller, and have written and performed many short sketches of important times in my life.
 I’ve never really thought about a full memoir, but you never know…

-Monika: Bianca, thank you for the interview!
+Monika: Bianca, thank you so much for the interview!

 Bianca: Proszę bardzo, Monika!